just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Search-Algorithms.rst

     <table>
     <tbody>
       <tr>
-		<td valign="top" colspan=2>Search is a very important area of study in computer science.
+		<td valign="top" colspan=2>Search is an important area of study in computer science.
 Just think of how often you search for information on the Internet using Google or some other search engine.
 It's remarkable how much information Google's algorithms search through and how fast they deliver the results.</td>
       </tr>
       <tr>
         <td valign="top"><iframe allowfullscreen="" frameborder="0" height="275" width="315" src="https://www.youtube.com/embed/0eKVizvYSUQ"></iframe>